Casper-Guo/Optimal-Royal-Game/planning.md

 # Basic Characteristics
 - The number of board states is between $2 \times 10^8$ and $3 \times 10^8$.
 - The game is fully Markov.
-- The transition between board states is deterministic given the result of the dice roll.
+- The transition between board states is deterministic using the action definition below.
 - At each state, the average number of available actions (width) is around 10.
 - The average length/depth of a game is in the 120-150 range.